rackerlabs/technical-blog/_posts/2020-06-02-mulesoft-ipaas-a-primer.md

 authorIsRacker: true
 categories:
     - General
-metaTitle: "Mulesoft iPaaS&mdash;a primer"
+metaTitle: "MuleSoft iPaaS&mdash;a primer"
 metaDescription: "Application integration is usually a daunting task, largely due to the nature of different data structures, legacy applications, and a team's overall IT capabilities."
-ogTitle: "Mulesoft iPaaS&mdash;a primer"
+ogTitle: "MuleSoft iPaaS&mdash;a primer"
 ogDescription: "Application integration is usually a daunting task, largely due to the nature of different data structures, legacy applications, and a team's overall IT capabilities."